 After Maritzburg College, Dad joined the General Post Office as an apprentice electrician.
-Around 1st April 1938.
+He recalls leaving school on 1st April 1938.
 Here’s a spirit level he was issued that day:

 – Spirit level – Wilson Lovatt & sons Wolverhampton –

 While he was still apprenticing, he tried to enlist to join the WW2 war effort, but was sent back.
-He was transferred to Harrismith, from where he again made his way to Durban and was sent home again, finally being allowed to join after Oupa gave his reluctant blessing.
+He was sent to the Himeville/Underberg area with a GPO truck and a sidekick called Freddie to do his bidding.
+Later he was transferred to Harrismith – which fell under Natal for the GPO although it was actually in the Orange Free State – from where he again made his way to Durban to try and enlist, and was again sent home, finally being allowed to join after Oupa reluctantly signed his papers.
 He left for ‘up north’ in 1941.

 While in Harrismith ca.1940, he met old Mr Buckle the Blacksmith down in McKechnie street, near the railway station.
 He was from England.